- Romania abolished conscription in 2007. It is unclear whether the right to conscientious objection is recognised for professional soldiers.

 It is not clear what regulations apply for the conscientious objection of voluntary soldiers.
 Before conscription was suspended in peacetime, serving conscripts, professional soldiers, and reservists had no right to conscientious objection.

 According to the Romanian Embassy London, a “voluntary soldier can cancel the contract at any time by resignation”.
-However, if a soldier has attended professional training programmes that lasted more than 90 days, and they wish to leave before two years after completion of the training, then the costs of these trainings have to be paid back
+However, if a soldier has attended professional training programmes that lasted more than 90 days, and they wish to leave before two years after completion of the training, then the costs of these trainings have to be paid back5

 – making it almost impossible to leave prematurely.